ikarakas/military_leadership_assessment/README.md

-# ALPHA : "Assessment of Leadership Potential and High-performance Abilities”
+# ALPHA : "Assessment of Leadership Potential and High-performance Abilities"

 This Python-based command-line application uses machine learning to assess and predict leadership competencies for military officers.